 Structural Racism

-Take action against all kinds of racism.
-Find out how you can support our initiatives here.
+All types of racism deserve taking action against.
+Find out how you can support our initiatives against discrimination here.
 What about a helping hand?
 At United Way of the National Capital Area, we are focused on racial equity across all areas.
-We believe that everyone deserves hope, respect, and a fair chance.
+We believe that everyone deserves hope, respect and a fair chance.
 Lean on us for support.